 All actions, internal and external, occur when the mind joins itself to certain centers, called the organs.
 Willingly or unwillingly it is drawn to join itself to the center, and that is why people do foolish deeds and feel miserable, which, if the mind were under control, they would not do.

 What would be the result of controlling the mind?
 It then would not join itself to the center of perception, and , naturally, feeling and willing would be under control.
 (CW, 1:171)

 The flame of a lamp sheltered from wind does not flicker.
 This is the comparison used to describe a Yogi's mind that is well under control and united with the Atman.
 (6.19)

 From whatsoever reason this wavering and fickle mind wanders away, it should be curbed and brought to abide in the Self alone.
 (6.26)

 Setting that mind firmly on the Self under the direction of a steadfast intellect, one should practice tranquility little by little, and abstain from every kind of thought.
 (6.25)

 You must keep the mind fixed on one object, like an unbroken steam of oil.
-The ordinary man's mind is scattered on different objects, and a t the time of meditation, too, the mind is at fist apt to wander.
+The ordinary man's mind is scattered on different objects, and at the time of meditation, too, the mind is at first apt to wander.
 But let any desire whatever arise in the mind, you must sit calmly and watch what sort of ideas are coming.
 By continuing to watch in that way, the mind becomes calm, and there are no more thought-waves in it.
 (CW, 7:253-54)